The More You Stare, The More You See

-We stayed in hogans, a traditional structure with a door that faces east to greet the rising run.
-We feasted (quite regularly) on Navajo Tacos, a Navajo staple that consists of fried bread topped with an assortment of meat, lettuce, cheese and peppers.
-We prayed in a sweat lodge (which was upwards of 150 degrees inside), jumped from sand dunes hand-in-hand, hiked the Grand Canyon, and bought turquoise jewelry at the Navajo market.
-The cultural activities we were fortunate enough to experience helped me feel like a part of their community, but the majority of my learning and growth came from a 5th grade teacher and her class at the Tuba City Boarding School.
+We stayed in hogans, a traditional structure with a door that faces east to greet the rising sun.
+We feasted (quite regularly) on Navajo Tacos, a Navajo staple that consists of fried bread topped with an assortment of meat, lettuce, cheese, and peppers.
+We prayed in a sweat lodge (which was upwards of 150 degrees inside), jumped from dunes hand-in-hand, hiked the Grand Canyon, and bought turquoise jewelry at the Navajo market.
+The cultural activities we were fortunate enough to experience helped me feel like a part of their community, but the majority of my learning and growth came from a 5th-grade teacher and her class at the Tuba City Boarding School.

-Each day we tutored students in the impressive boarding school equipped with smart boards, colorful posters, computers and playgrounds.
+Each day we tutored students in the impressive boarding school equipped with smart boards, colorful posters, computers, and playgrounds.
 At first glance, it didn’t seem in dire need of help.
-Yet the more I looked at the situation and spent time talking with the students and tutoring them, the more aware I was of the problems they faced.
+The more I looked at the situation and spent time talking with the students and tutoring them, the more aware I was of the problems they faced.
 Many lacked educational encouragement in the home, suffered from poverty, had parents with alcoholism, and lived in single-parent homes with more people than beds to sleep on.
-I realized that it often takes a careful evaluation of a situation to really find the truth in it and that the up-to-date technology couldn’t replace supportive parents at home who promote learning.
-It took reflecting each night and group discussions to pinpoint in exactly what way this school needed our help.
+I realized that it often takes a careful evaluation of a situation to find the truth in it and that the conventional technology couldn’t replace supportive parents at home who promote learning.
+It took reflecting each night and group discussions to pinpoint in precisely what way this school needed our help.

-All of this effort, we realized, in learning, serving, growing, and bonding, was worthwhile in the end.
-It made for a unique experience, and we continue to reflect on the ways in which it changed us.
+All of this effort, we realized, in learning, serving, growing, and bonding was worthwhile in the end.
+It made for a unique experience, and we continue to reflect on how it changed us.
 The more I look, the more I realize how grateful I am that UConn and the office of Community Outreach provided our group with the opportunity to learn and serve together.

 To learn more about the opportunity to serve and learn in the Navajo Nation, click here!